CST-380-Final-Project/equation-solver/README.md

 ### Description

-MathSnapSolver is a SwiftUI app that uses Apple's Vision framework and DDMathParser [ADD MORE LIBRARIES IF NEEDED] to recognize and solve mathematical equations from images.
+MathSnapSolver is a SwiftUI app that uses Apple's Vision framework and DDMathParser to recognize and solve mathematical equations from images.
 Snap a photo of a handwritten or printed equation, and get the solution instantly!

 ### App Evaluation